C.O.P.D

 • Continue home long-acting inhalers

-• Start combined albuterol/ipratropium nebulizer scheduled (NOT PRN) q4hours-q6hours
+• Start combination SABA/SAMA nebulizer scheduled q4hours-q6hours

 • Inflammation